Austin Apartments That Actually Allow Large Dogs (Verified List)

 If your dog looks like it might be part pit bull or part Rottweiler, expect questions.
 A dog DNA test ($100–$200 from Embark or Wisdom Panel) can work in your favor β€” or against you, depending on the results.

 One thing we tell every client: know what’s on your dog’s vet records before you apply anywhere.
-If the vet listed “pit mix” or “shepherd mix” as the breed, that’s what the apartment’s screening service will see.
+If the vet listed “pit mix” or “shepherd mix,” that’s what the apartment’s screening service will see.

 ESA and Assistance Animal Protections